Cyb3r-Assassin/n4p/README.md

 **BUGS**

-Report all bugs to Cyb3r-Assassin directly through git contacts or irc.freenode
+Report all bugs to Cyb3r-Assassin directly through git contacts or irc.freenode.
+My Public key is also distributed here on github.

 **Why is n4p only for Pentoo and Gentoo?**